syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ![Legend support](images/legend/default-legend.png)

+N>
+* Refer the `MapLegendSettings`, for customizing the legend items.

 ## Icon and text customization

 The icons color of the legend is applied based on the colors returned from the `MapShapeLayerDelegate.shapeColorValueMapper` property and the text is taken from the `shapeDataField`.
 It is possible to customize the legend icons color and texts using the `MapColorMapper.color` and `MapColorMapper.text` properties based on the `MapColorMapper.value` or `MapColorMapper.from` and `MapColorMapper.to` properties.